-While it’s possible to get a credit card under each of the situations you’ve described, you might have an easier time with a “no credit” situation than a “bad credit” situation.
+While it’s possible to get a credit card under each of these situations, it might be easier with a “no credit” situation than a “bad credit” situation.
 The “no credit” situation simply indicates that you haven’t had the opportunity to prove your credit-worthiness.
-The “bad credit” situation indicates that you’ve had the chance, and proved you weren’t credit worthy.
+The “bad credit” situation indicates you’ve had the chance and proved you weren’t worthy.
 Let’s look at each individually and see what you might be able to do.

-Even so, I personally like the secured card because of the increased likelihood of getting approved and the fact that you’ll be standing on your own two credit feet.
+Of these, I personally prefer the secured card because of the increased likelihood of getting approved and the fact that you’ll be standing on your own two credit feet.
 Here’s how they work: You make a deposit with the issuing financial institution and they use your money as collateral for your credit card.
 If you don’t pay, they’ve already got your money so their risk is limited and consequently you’re chances of getting approved are increased.

-In truth, both of these approaches can work for the “bad credit” situation too.
-The main difference being, if you have a really bad credit history you’re more likely to get declined for a card than if you just have no credit history.
+In truth, each of these ideas can work in the “bad credit” situation too.
+If your credit is really bad though, you’re more likely to get declined than if you just have no credit history.
 Remember, credit card companies aren’t required to approve your request.
-If they think you’re too risky, they can decline you even if you have a co-signer or make a deposit on a secured card.
+If they think you’re too risky, they can decline you.

 Finally, keep in mind that when it comes to credit scores and their impact on your ability to get credit extended to you, there are very few certainties.
 Everyone’s credit profile and history are different and as a result similar actions of different people can have different results.
 And it sometimes won’t seem fair.
 What's your best approach to avoiding the stress of these situations?
 Don't make credit mistakes in the first place.